AguaClara/Textbook/ProCoDA/ProCoDA.rst

  #. sensor 0 to 3 measure voltages from sensors.
 The ports also contain +5V, -5V, +10V, +15V, -15V power supplies that are used to power sensors (pressure, photometer) or is used to power signal conditioning circuits that are required by some sensors (pH, dissolved oxygen, temperature, photometer).
  #.
 24V 2 to 7 provide 24 volt outputs that can be used to power solenoid valves or relays that can then power larger electrical loads.

  The distinction between **inputs and outputs** is **critical**.
 The pump and 24V ports are all outputs.
-They control devices.
-The sensor ports are inputs that are used to measure.
+They **control devices**.
+The sensor ports are inputs that are used to **measure**.
 Don't plug sensors into outputs!
 Don't plug pumps into 24 volt ports or into sensors!
 Don't plug solenoid valves into pump or sensor ports!
-Easy right!
+Don't confuse in and out!

 The software combines 3 elements: sensors (inputs from the real world), set points (inputs from the plant operator and calculated values based on sensors and other set points), and logic (rules that govern how the plant should operate given the sensor data and set points).
 The software contains a graphical user interface where you can edit, save, and open files containing sensor information and files containing the set point and logic information.